nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 #### Saving bunny ideas: `save bunny`
-Save the current list of bunnies in the program into the designated text file.
-The existing text file is automatically read from at the start of the program and is overwritten when the save function is called.
+Saves the current list of bunnies in the program into the designated text file.
+The existing text file is automatically read at the start of the program, and is overwritten when the save function is called.

 Format: `save bunny`

-Example usages:
+Example usage:
 - `save bunny`

 Example output: